genie-team/graphql-genie/README.md

 [Your Name and link Here]

-If you contribute and want a thanks callout on genie project READMEs let me know via [twitter message](https://twitter.com/aCoreyJ) (at least .25/week)
+If you contribute and want a thanks callout on genie project READMEs let me know via [twitter message](https://twitter.com/aCoreyJ) (at least 1.00/month).
+Thanks so much!

 ## Thanks/Credit <!-- omit in toc -->